innocious/BasicApplication/README.md

 ## Before you run

 Copy the contents of .env.example and create a .env file.
-Paste the contents of the .env.example into it.
+Paste the contents of the .env.example into it and set your own values for the DB.

 ## Installation